 I’ve enjoyed reading your answers and history of nude swimming.
 And the topic of masturbation.
 I am happy that you shared your positive opinions concerning this issue.
 My question here is: Do you believe that the prohibitions in the Old Testament no longer apply to Christians today?
 Concerning same sex marriage – are Christian men free to practice anal intercourse, and is it no longer considered a sin?

-Answer: The “prohibitions” of the Old Testament fall into two broad categories: cultic and moral.
-The early church decided that the cultic laws that related to the Temple sacrifices no longer applied to Christians because Christ has fulfilled the Old Testament sacrifices by his once-for-all sacrifice of atonement on the cross.
-After the destruction of the Jerusalem Temple by Romans in 70 AD, the sacrificial cult ceased anyway and Jews and Christians thereafter referred to prayers as “spiritual sacrifices.”
+Frank answers: The “prohibitions” of the Old Testament fall into two broad categories: cultic and moral.
+The early church decided that the cultic laws, many of which related to the Temple sacrifices, no longer applied to Christians because Christ has fulfilled the Old Testament sacrifices by his once-for-all sacrifice of atonement on the cross.
+After the destruction of the Jerusalem Temple by Romans in 70 AD, the sacrificial cult ceased and Jews and Christians thereafter referred to prayers as “spiritual sacrifices.”

 The angels blind the people of Sodom